Our Top 7 Tips to Boots Your Child’s Immune System

-- Boost Omega 3 levels – This is not just found in oily fish, but also in vegetable oils, nuts such as walnuts and pecans (ensure they aren’t whole for young children), flaxseed, and green leafy vegetables.
-The essential fatty acids found in Omega 3 are beneficial for your child’s white blood cell count – vital for fighting off infection, and also help lower the chances of a respiratory infection.
+This is not just found in oily fish, but also in vegetable oils, nuts such as walnuts and pecans (ensure they aren’t whole for young children), flaxseed, and green leafy vegetables.
+The essential fatty acids found in Omega 3 are beneficial for your child’s white blood cell count – vital for fighting off infection and also help lower the chances of a respiratory infection.

-- Get outside – Sunshine will increase vitamin D levels which in turn boosts the immune system and helps with the absorption of calcium (for building healthy bones).
+Sunshine has many benefits such as increasing vitamin D levels, which in turn boosts the immune system and helps with the absorption of calcium (for building healthy bones).

-- Try not to ‘self-prescribe’ antibiotics for your child – If they are actively prescribed by your GP then that’s fine.
+Try not to ‘self-prescribe’ antibiotics for your child if they have a cold or flu – If they are actively prescribed by your GP then that’s fine.
 But pushing for your child to have unnecessary antibiotics courses can increase the likelihood of stronger antibiotic-resistant bacteria.
+Read our blog on why you shouldn’t take antibiotics for a cold or the flu.

-- Sleep – We know this can be a hard one, as not every child is agreeable to the idea.
-But lack of sleep (recommendations vary according to age, but can be up to 18 hours a day for newborns) will seriously decrease your child’s immune system.
+We know this can be a hard one, as not every child is agreeable to the idea.
+But lack of sleep (recommendations vary according to age but can be up to 18 hours a day for newborns) will seriously decrease your child’s immune system.